-- The waterways flowing through the district are important wildlife corridors but other uses for recreation may put pressure on these environments.
-The River Cam is identified as a County Wildlife Site. - South Cambridgeshire has a diverse range of wildlife sites many of which are officially recognised for protection.
-Development pressures can threaten the future of some habitats. - Only one internationally important wildlife site exists within the district; the Eversden and Wimpole Woods Special Area of Conservation which is home to a breeding colony of the rare Barbastelle bat. - The ancient woodlands and veteran trees in the district are invaluable for their biodiversity importance. - The Cambridgeshire Green Infrastructure Strategy provides an overarching landscape strategy for Cambridgeshire which highlights the parts of South Cambridgeshire where there is a shortage of natural green space that is open to the public.
-It targets projects in Northstowe, Cambourne and the West Cambridgeshire woodlands. - The area of the Green Belt in South Cambridgeshire comprises 23,000 hectares covering 25% of the district. - The district has a very rich heritage with 2,672 listed buildings, 86 conservation areas and 103 scheduled monuments. - Within the wider historic landscape are individual features such as Roman roads and ancient Dykes. - Historic landscapes are particularly important in South Cambridgeshire where they add interest and variety to an intensively farmed countryside. - Important visitor attractions with historic links include Wimpole Hall, Denny Abbey and the Imperial War Museum, Duxford.
+- South Cambridgeshire has a diverse range of wildlife sites many of which are officially recognised for protection.
+These include 39 nationally important Sites of Special Scientific Interest and over 100 County Wildlife Sites.
+Development pressures can threaten the future of some habitats. - Only one internationally important wildlife site exists within the district; the Eversden and Wimpole Woods Special Area of Conservation which is home to a breeding colony of the rare Barbastelle bat. - The ancient woodlands and veteran trees in the district are invaluable for their biodiversity importance. - The Cambridgeshire Green Infrastructure Strategy (2011) provides an overarching strategy for Cambridgeshire which highlights existing natural green space and opportunities for creating, linking, and improving it.
+It shows two major ecological networks: the Gog Magogs Countryside Area and the West Cambridgeshire Hundreds project. - The area of the Green Belt in South Cambridgeshire comprises 23,000 hectares covering 25% of the district. - The district has a very rich heritage with 2,672 listed buildings, 86 conservation areas and 103 scheduled monuments. - Within the wider historic landscape are individual features such as Roman roads and ancient Dykes. - Historic landscapes are particularly important in South Cambridgeshire where they add interest and variety to an intensively farmed countryside. - Important visitor attractions with historic links include Wimpole Hall, Denny Abbey and the Imperial War Museum, Duxford.
 Impington Village College is a pioneering modernist building.